Multiannual financial framework for 2021−2027

 Finland’s Presidency aims to finalise the Council of the EU’s negotiations on the multiannual financial framework (MFF) in time for consideration by the European Council in autumn 2019.
 The Presidency’s task is to advance discussions on the MFF until handing the negotiations over to the European Council.
 The President of the European Council will then take charge.

 In December 2018, the European Council set itself the objective of achieving agreement on the MFF in autumn 2019.
-Until November 2019, the President of the European Council is Donald Tusk.
-It is for him to determine when to seek agreement on the MFF in the European Council.
+It is for the President of the European Council to determine when to seek agreement on the MFF in the European Council.

 European Commission proposes more funding for research and innovation, migration management and security